After a Relationship Ends

 Start Here Relationships After a Relationship Ends

 After a relationship breaks down, it is common for thinking to circle.
-Certain moments take on new weight.
-You may question your judgement, revisit earlier decisions, or struggle to hold a balanced view of what went wrong and what was outside your control.
-Under these conditions, insight can easily turn into repetitive self-examination rather than clarity.
+Certain moments take on added meaning.
+You may question your judgement, revisit earlier decisions, or struggle to hold a balanced view of what was happening and what was outside your control.

 The articles in this section are written to help you:

-- clarify what the relationship was and was not
+- clarify what the relationship was and what it was not

 - understand why the ending continues to occupy your thinking